-Make Wingate Midtown Manhattan your home base for all your Big Apple explorations.
+Make Wingate by Wyndham Manhattan Midtown your home base for all your Big Apple explorations.
 Our Midtown Manhattan hotel is centrally located near all the New York City action, offering easy access to the best attractions and things to do.
 Enjoy high-end shopping on Fifth Avenue, a leisure stroll through Central Park, or a visit to one of the city's most renowned art and cultural museums.

 No matter what you're in the mood for, endless New York City thrills and entertainment await in Manhattan.
 Access to Penn Station, Grand Central Terminal and other NYC subway stations makes it easy to explore New York City at your own pace.